 One of the trip highlights included catching Honduran white bats (Ectophylla alba), a very small frugivore that builds tents in the vegetation.
 Findings about Ectophylla’stent construction behavior have changed the paradigm that only male bats build these roosts as part of a resource-defense polygynous system; female Ectophylla also contribute to building tents.
 A second high point was collecting a wrinkle-faced bat (Centurio senex), a very rare and morphologically derived stenodermatine that is built to bite.
 Just as impressive, the second largest bat in the Neotropics (Phyllostomus hastatus) made its appearance in our nets and contributed to our dataset.
 With such stunning biodiversity, we are very much looking forward to continue work and collaborations in Costa Rica.
 Pura vida!

 The field season 2013 started with a bang!
-This May, I joined 40+ international bat biologists in a yearly expedition to Lamanai, Belize.
+This May, I joined an international team of over 40 bat biologists in an expedition to Lamanai, Belize.
 The trip was led by Dr. Brock Fenton, a bat expert from the University of Western Ontario who has been visiting the site for over 20 years.
 Lamanai is impressive with biodiversity and archeological remains; jaguar faces not only decorate the Mayan temples, but these animals can be seen around the area as well.

 With a few dozen bat researchers in the group, projects were as diverse as the bats: morphology of wings, muscles, skulls and reproductive tracts, echolocation, feeding behavior, diet, flight aerodynamics, radio tracking, viruses, and more.
 We caught around 500 bats from 28 species, the great majority of which were released unharmed.
 The voucher specimens that were kept will serve as the basis of studies in labs across five institutions, which is an impressive use of field-collected specimens.
 These will continue to be available to researchers at the American Museum of Natural History’s Mammal Collection.